johnsblatter/ms-nos/README.md

 #### Are other languages supported?
 The protocol is completely language agnostic (heck, it's json!) and we build microservices in a lot of different languages.
 A Ruby implementation is in the work, a .NET binary will be realeased (as soon as it clears QA) and a Javascript version will be available soon.

+#### Why don't you simply use a dynamic DNS to manage discovery?
+Well, first of all a DNS entry does not provide us enough granularity, as we want to tall about API endpoints, not machines names.
+Even when this is acceptable, there are other very good reasons to avoid doing that, such as:
+We consider it a naive approach
+- the clients will have poll forchanges as there’s no push protocol for DNS
+- any DNS suffer from propagation delays, which is also non deterministic
+- the routing will be effectively random, as there's no way for a DNS to dynamically assess the status of an API endpoint
+- aggressive DNS caching may take place by client libraries or even applications at startup (i.e. Nginx / HAProxy) thus making ineffective anything done at the DNS level

 ## License
 Released under the MIT License.
 See the [LICENSE](LICENSE) file for further details.